DTADMI/gamehub-api/README.md

 - Testcontainers slow: pre-pull `postgres:15-alpine`
 - Cloud Run deploy fails: check Artifact Registry permissions and `gcloud auth configure-docker`
 - Database connection: confirm `SPRING_DATASOURCE_URL` or `DB_*` envs; in `dev` profile H2 is used instead

+## 9) Cloud SQL connectivity: Private IP vs Public IP with Proxy

+You have two mainstream options to connect Cloud Run to Cloud SQL Postgres:

+- Private IP (recommended for production):
+    - Pros: traffic stays on Google private network; lowest attack surface; simpler runtime (no sidecar proxy needed);
+      IAM-based access possible; predictable egress costs within VPC.
+    - Cons: requires setting up a VPC connector and enabling private service access; a bit more initial setup; needs instance private IP.
+    - Changes: provision a Serverless VPC Access connector; enable Private IP on the Cloud SQL instance; deploy with `--add-cloudsql-instances ${PROJECT}:${REGION}:${INSTANCE}` and use a JDBC URL pointing to the private IP.
+Keep secrets in Secret Manager and map them at deploy time.

+- Public IP with Cloud SQL Auth Proxy (or direct SSL):
+    - Pros: fastest to get running; no VPC connector required; strong auth using IAM DB Authentication with the proxy;
+      easy to run locally and in CI.
+    - Cons: runs an extra proxy process in your container (adds memory/CPU and a point of failure); egress goes over public endpoints (still encrypted/authenticated); potential cold-start impact.
+    - Changes: keep the `cloud_sql_proxy` binary in the image (this repo provides it) and set `GCP_INSTANCE_CONNECTION_NAME`.
+The `startup.sh` starts the proxy and sets `SPRING_DATASOURCE_URL` to `jdbc:postgresql://localhost:5432/${DB_NAME}`.
+Provide DB user/password via Secret Manager.
+(Note: we recommend Private IP for prod.)

+Recommendation: Use Private IP for production (security and cost), and allow Public IP + Proxy for local experiments or as a transitional setup.
+The included CI workflow supports adding `--add-cloudsql-instances` when you define `INSTANCE_CONNECTION_NAME` as a repo variable.

 —